 You want to buy a house.
 It is an exciting time looking at different floor plans and models.
-But, knowing what you want to pay vs. how much house you can afford are often two very different things.
-So, how much can you afford to spend on a home?
+But, knowing what you should spend on a house vs. how much you can afford are often two very different things.

 They say the American Dream is a beautiful house, 2.5 kids, a dog named Max, and a home to call your own.
 However, the dark side of that American Dream is also massive debt, overspending, and poor financial planning.